AOskari/FullStackOpen/README.md

 # FullStackOpen
-This is a repository for a web course.
+This is a repository for a online course.